npetrakis/OSXInstall/README.md

 # OSXInstall
-Script to set up new OSX machine
+Script to set up a new OSX machine